okaljuvee/InsuranceEnrollment/README.md

 #### Overview

-This Java program reads the content of an insurance enrollment file and separates the enrollees by insurance company by writing the output into separate files.
+This Java program reads the content of an insurance enrollment file and separates the enrollees by insurance company name and by writing the output into separate files.
 The contents of each file are sorted by last and first name (ascending).
-Only a single user record with the highest version will be included in the output file.
+The input file may contain multiple versioned records per each user.
+Only one record with the highest version will be included in the output file.

 The program demonstrates effective CSV file processing using an Apache Commons libraries, as well as filtering and sorting the data using built-in Java data structures, e.g. `PriorityQueue`.

-#### Installing and Starting
+#### Installing and Running
 These commands assume that you have installed **Java JDK 8+** on Windows:

 ```commandline